How to Have a Relaxing Staycation

 - Browsing through a museum or art gallery

 A stay-at-home vacation is also a perfect time to enjoy one of your hobbies that you may not normally have much time for.
-Activities like scrapbooking, crafts, gardening, writing, baking, painting, photography, or fishing can be a wonderful way to relax on your staycation, if it's something you really enjoy.
+Activities like scrapbooking, crafts, gardening, writing, baking, painting, photography, or fishing can also be a wonderful way to relax on your staycation.

 Yoga for Relaxation - Hatha Yoga sequence for all levels